Nativity of Mary: Narrative

 The Gospel of James, which was probably put into its final written form in the early second century, describes Mary's father Joachim as a wealthy member of one of the Twelve Tribes of Israel.
 He and his wife Anne were deeply grieved by their childlessness.

-Pious accounts place the birthplace of the Virgin Mary in Sepphoris, where a 5th-century basilica is excavated at the site.
+Some traditions place the birthplace of the Virgin Mary in Sepphoris, where a 5th-century basilica is excavated at the site.
 Some accounts speak of Nazareth and others say it was in a house near the Sheep Gate in Jerusalem.
 It is possible that a wealthy man such as Joachim had a home in both Judea and Galilee.
-However, Charles Souvay, writing in the Catholic Encyclopedia, says that the idea that Joachim possessed large herds and flocks cannot be asserted with certainty, as the sources for this are "...of very doubtful value....".
+However, Charles Souvay, writing in the Catholic Encyclopedia, says that the idea that Joachim possessed large herds and flocks cannot be asserted with certainty, as the sources for this are "of very doubtful value."

 History

 The earliest document commemorating Marymas comes from a hymn written in the sixth century.
 The feast may have originated somewhere in Syria or Palestine in the beginning of the sixth century, when after the Council of Ephesus, the cult of the Mother of God was greatly intensified, especially in Syria.
-This supposition is supported by the presence of hymns for the feast in the Georgian Chantbook of Jerusalem which was compiled in the mid 6th century; the hymnographic content pre-dates this terminus ante quem.
+This supposition is supported by the presence of hymns for the feast in the Georgian Chantbook of Jerusalem which was compiled in the mid-6th century; the hymnographic content pre-dates this terminus ante quem.

-The first liturgical commemoration is connected with the sixth century dedication of the Basilica Sanctae Mariae ubi nata est, now called the Church of Saint Anne in Jerusalem.
+The first liturgical commemoration is connected with the sixth century dedication of the Basilica Sanctae Mariae ubii nata est, now called the Church of St. Anne in Jerusalem.
 The original church, built in the fifth century, was a Marian basilica erected on the spot known as the Shepherd's Pool and thought to have been the home of Mary's parents.
 In the seventh century, the feast was celebrated by the Byzantines as the Feast of the Birth of the Blessed Virgin Mary.
 Since the story of Mary's Nativity is known only from apocryphal sources, the Latin Church was slower in adopting this festival.
 At Rome, the Feast began to be kept toward the end of the 7th century, brought there by Eastern monks.